Jason McAteer

 Jason Wynne McAteer (born 18 June 1971) is a former professional footballer.
-His primary position was in centre midfield, though he was also an able right winger and full-back.
+His primary position was in midfield either in the centre or on the right flank, though he was also an able full-back.
+Born in England, he represented the Republic of Ireland national team at international level, winning 52 international caps and playing at two World Cups in 1994 and 2002.

-During his professional career from 1992 to 2007, McAteer played for five clubs, Bolton Wanderers, Liverpool, Blackburn Rovers, Sunderland and finally Tranmere Rovers.
+During his professional career from 1992 to 2007, McAteer played for five clubs: Bolton Wanderers, Liverpool, Blackburn Rovers, Sunderland and finally Tranmere Rovers.
 His transfer fees added up to £9.5 million.
-Born in England, he represented the Republic of Ireland national team at international level, winning 52 international caps and playing at the World Cup in 1994 and 2002.

 Club career

 Bolton Wanderers

 McAteer was born in Birkenhead on the Wirral.
 His family were shaken by the closure of the shipyards in the 1980s, and he began the 1990s in a state of unemployment.
 McAteer got his big break aged 20, at local non-league team Marine, when impressing for Marine Reserves against the Bolton Wanderers A team in 1992.
 He had no contract with Marine, and Bolton purchased the young midfielder for £500 plus a large bag of footballs.
-He made his first team debut against Burnley in a Division Two game at Burnden Park on 28 November 1992, finishing on the winning side in a 4–0 triumph.
+He made his first-team debut against Burnley in a Division Two game at Burnden Park on 28 November 1992, finishing on the winning side in a 4–0 triumph.
 He made a total of 21 appearances in the 1992–93 season for Bolton, who finished the season as runners-up and secured promotion to Division One.
 Bolton were FA Cup quarter-finalists in the 1993–94 season and achieved a comfortable position in Division One.
 During the 1994–95 season, Bolton reached the final of the Football League Cup (their first appearance in a major cup final for 37 years), but lost 2–1 to Liverpool.

 McAteer and his colleagues returned to Wembley the following month on 29 May 1995, as they reached the final of the Division One playoffs having finished third in the league.
 Their opponents on this occasion were Reading.
 Reading took a 2–0 lead in the first half and led the match until the 86th minute when Bolton scored a late equaliser to make the game 2–2 and force extra-time.
 Bolton went on to win the match 4–3 after extra time, and McAteer was given his first chance of FA Premier League football.